AntonKrug/miv-rv32imaf-raytracer-uart-cpp/README.md

 https://github.com/RISCV-on-Microsemi-FPGA/riscv-hal

 # How to use this example
 This example project requires USB-UART interface to be connected to a host PC.
 The project is not using anything else than UART, no other internal/external peripheral is required.
 It's using default settings at 115200 baud rate.
+By default it's using 80x40 terminal.
 On Windows The host PC must connect to the serial port using a terminal emulator such as HyperTerminal or PuTTY configured as follows:
 * 115200 baud
 * 8 data bits
 * 1 stop bit